2 Tutorials

 (format foo "Hello World, this is random: ~a" (random 10)))))

-This defines a handler on "/hello-world" path that sends reasonable headers, writes some text to the stream and closes the stream (via WITH-OPEN-STREAM
+This defines a handler on "/hello-world" path that sends reasonable headers, writes some text to the stream and closes the stream (via WITH-OPEN-STREAM).
+The text written is passed to the client as data (body).

-In general, the handlers are set using DEFINE-PREFIX-HANDLER
+In general, the handlers are set using DEFINE-PREFIX-HANDLER or

-or (in simple cases) by REDIRECT-HANDLER
+or (in simple cases) by REDIRECT-HANDLER or SEND-TEXT-HANDLER functions.

 [macro] DEFINE-PREFIX-HANDLER PREFIX FN &OPTIONAL CONNECTION